DOT Physical Blood Pressure

 • A DOT physical exam is a medical examination required for commercial drivers by the Department of Transportation (DOT).

-• An important part of the DOT physical is having your blood pressure taken and recorded.
-To know more information must visit the link.
+• An essential part of the DOT physical is recording your blood pressure.
+To get more information, you must visit the link about Blood pressure.

-• For adults, a normal blood pressure reading should be less than 120/80 mmHg.
+• Adults should have a regular blood pressure reading under 120/80 mmHg.

-• During your DOT physical, if you have any readings over 140/90 mmHg, your doctor may need to recheck it a few minutes later and/or take additional measurements on different days.
+• During your DOT physical, if you have any readings over 140/90 mmHg, your doctor may need to recheck it a few minutes later and take additional measurements on different days.

 • If your readings are still too high, you may need to be referred to an appropriate specialist for further evaluation and treatment.
 Read here about Starting a Trucking Company Correctly.

 Having healthy blood pressure is essential for commercial truck drivers.
 Unfortunately, hypertension—or high blood pressure—affects almost half of all American adults, totaling more than 100 million people.
-Worryingly, the majority (76%) either don't know they have it or are unable to manage it effectively.
+Worryingly, the majority (76%) either don't know they have it or cannot manage it effectively.
 Must visit How Long Is a DOT Physical Good For?

-If you're looking to keep your health in check and remain a safe driver, managing your blood pressure is essential.
+Managing your blood pressure is essential if you want to keep your health in check and remain a safe driver.
 If your readings are higher than 130 mm Hg for systolic or 80 mm Hg for diastolic, it's time to seek medical attention.
-Talk to your doctor about ways to reduce your numbers back down to normal levels.
+Talk to your doctor about reducing your numbers and returning them to normal levels.
 Taking action now can help protect your health and safety in the long run.
 Must visit How Much Does a DOT Physical Cost?

 Are you preparing for your DOT physical?
 Knowing what is expected for your blood pressure results can make all the difference in passing this required medical exam.
-Here, we provide you with the necessary information to understand what a DOT physical involves and how to lower your blood pressure quickly before the test.
+Here, we provide the necessary information to understand what a DOT physical involves and how to lower your blood pressure before the test quickly.
 Read on to learn more about DOT physicals and gain insight into achieving a successful outcome.
 Must visit Medical Variance of DOT Physicals.

 Can I Pass a DOT Physical While Having High Blood Pressure?